Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: RELATED WORK

 \textbf{RL for combinatorial optimization.} The present paper belongs to the emerging area of reinforcement learning for combinatorial optimization~\citep{bello_neural_2016,khalil_learning_2017}.
 Particularly relevant are those works that consider the construction of graphs as an incremental decision-making problem~\citep{dai_adversarial_2018,you_graph_2018,li_learning_2018,darvariu2021goal}.
 Our approach is most closely related to \cite{darvariu2023planning}, which proposes a Monte Carlo Tree Search method for constructing spatial networks.

-\textbf{RL-BIC.} Proposed by~\cite{zhu2020causal}, RL-BIC is a score-based continuous method that uses the~\cite{zheng2018dags} acyclicity characterization in conjunction with RL.
+\textbf{RL-BIC.} Introduced by~\cite{zhu2020causal}, RL-BIC is a score-based continuous method that relies on the acyclicity characterization proposed by~\citet{zheng2018dags} in conjunction with RL.
 Since the score function is used to provide rewards, its differentiability is not required.
 It features an encoder-decoder architecture trained using the policy gradient for one-shot DAG generation.
-The best-scoring graph found during training is output.
+The best-scoring graph found during training is returned as output.